 Salmon, and most fish, can be grilled or broiled.
 Try seasoning it with fresh herbs, lemons, and salt and pepper for a simple and delicious dinner.

 Eggs are a great food to eat for eye health.
 The yolks contain vitamin A, lutein, zeaxanthin, and zinc, which are all vital to eye health.
 Vitamin A safeguards the cornea.
 The cornea is the surface of the eye.
-Lutein and zeaxanthin lower the chance of getting serious eye conditions like age-related macular degeneration and cataracts.
+Lutein and zeaxanthin of getting serious eye conditions like age-related macular degeneration and cataracts.
 Zinc contributes to the health of the retina.
 The retina is the back of the eye.
 Zinc also helps eyes see at night.

 Eggs are extremely versatile and can work for breakfast, lunch, and dinner.
 A simple way to enjoy eggs is by hard-boiling them.
 Try them in salads and sandwiches.
 You can even eat a hardboiled egg for a snack.